Extra money for those who need it

 We give priority to students in their final stages of study.

-Please be aware that the fund is limited.
+Please be aware there is a limit on the funding available.
 We aren't able to support cases of ongoing financial hardship.

-If you're an international student studying on a Tier 4 / Student visa, you must prove:
+If you're an international student studying on a Tier 4 / Student visa, we may ask you to prove:

-- you made adequate provision for your tuition fee and living costs prior to coming to the UK, and
+- you made adequate provision for your tuition fee and living costs before coming to the UK, and

 - your current financial hardship is due to an unexpected change in your circumstances.